 Because there is no authority construing the provision, and because the literal text of

 “require or permit . . . involuntary retirement” is less than clear, the language of the third element is adopted from a Ninth Circuit case construing identical involuntary retirement language in 29 U.S.C. § 623(f)(2)(B), the ADEA’s employee benefit plan defense.
 See Kalvinskas v.
 Cal.
 Inst. of Tech., 96 F.3d 1305, 1308 (9th Cir.
-1996) (holding that an employee benefits plan “require[s] or permit[s] the involuntary retirement of any individual,” when “a reasonable person in [the plaintiff’s] position would feel he had no choice but to retire.”).
+1996) (holding that an employee benefits plan “require[s] or permit[s] the involuntary retirement of any individual,” when “a reasonable person in [the plaintiff’s] position would feel he had no choice but to retire”).

 11.9 Age Discrimination—Defenses—After-Acquired Evidence